Mission

 Food GPS Progressive Dinner (Downtown)

 We started at Ciudad, a pan-Latin stalwart from Mary Sue Milliken and Susan Feniger that preceded downtown’s new crop of modern Latin restaurants by a decade.
-We dipped a flatbread duo in hummus and olive tapenande while waiting for our full crew to arrive.

-Executive Chef Jeremy Tummel was inspired by his backyard Meyer lemon trees to create silky Yellowtail Crudo with red jalapenos, pitted lucques olives, seared garlic, a dusting of smoked paprika and, of course, Meyer lemon.
+Executive Chef Jeremy Tummel was inspired by his backyard Meyer lemon trees to create silky Yellowtail Crudo with red jalapeños, pitted lucques olives, seared garlic, a dusting of smoked paprika and, of course, Meyer lemon.

 It was a short walk to Provecho, where chef-owner Gabe Morales surprised us with a margarita lesson from his Partida rep in the ceviche bar, a section of the spacious restaurant offering views of the bustling kitchen through a glass water wall.
-The rep limited his ingredients to Partida tequila, fresh lime, cucumber and agave nectar.
-Half of the glass hosted a fiery chile-salt rim.

 To pair with our margaritas, Morales presented decorative spoonfuls of marinated mushroom “ceviche” with John Dory and slices of drunken Manchego.

 Rosa Mexicano is the latest addition to L.A.
 Live, AEG’s experience-driven complex across from Staples Center.
-We piled into a pink-walled back room, which was decorated with backlit folk art.

 Chef John England is a New Mexico native who worked for Rosa Mexicano in New York and Miami before landing downtown.
 He presented Arrachera con Camarones, a chipotle-spiked roast tomato stew loaded with grilled skirt steak, jumbo shrimp and cubes of queso fresco.